GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 In this section, you configure and deploy your Fluent Bit DaemonSet.

-Because you turned on system-only logging, a GKE-managed Fluent DaemonSet is deployed that is responsible for system logging.
+Because you turned on system-only logging, a GKE-managed Fluentd DaemonSet is deployed that is responsible for system logging.
 The Kubernetes manifests for Fluent Bit that you deploy in this procedure are versions of the ones available from the Fluent Bit site for